Scaling limit of first passage percolation geodesics on planar maps: Introduction

 for the product topology, where $c_a\coloneqq \pi/\Gamma(a) $ and $\T_a =(\{w_i; \ i \ge 1\}, d_{\T_a})$ is a random countable metric space. \end{theorem}

 Let us give some insight into this scaling limit.
 Using the time reversal of the uniform peeling exploration, we describe the geodesics to the root using a family of coalescing processes.
-We prove that these processes converge towards a flow of coalescing diffusions with jumps.
+We prove that these processes converge towards a stochastic flow of coalescing diffusions with jumps.
 The metric space $\T_a =(\{w_i; \ i \ge 1\}, d_{\T_a})$ is then defined using this flow of diffusions and we show that it is indeed the scaling limit of $\T(\mathfrak{m})$.
-The exact definition of the limit can be found in Section \ref{sous-section definition de la limite}.
-The stochastic flow of coalescing diffusions with jumps is driven by the jumps of the self-similar growth-fragmentation corresponding to the scaling limit of the slicing by heights as shown in \cite{BCK} in the generic case $a=5/2$, \cite{BBCK} in the dilute case $a\in (2,5/2)$ and \cite{Kam23CLE} in the critical case $a =2$ and by independent uniform random variables which arise from the uniform peeling exploration.
-We do not rely on the theory of coalescing flows developed in \cite{LJR04}.
+The exact definition of the limit is in Section \ref{sous-section definition de la limite}.
+The stochastic flow is driven by the jumps of the self-similar growth-fragmentation corresponding to the scaling limit of the slicing by heights as shown in \cite{BCK} in the generic case $a=5/2$, \cite{BBCK} in the dilute case $a\in (2,5/2)$ and \cite{Kam23CLE} in the critical case $a =2$ and by independent uniform random variables which arise from the uniform peeling exploration.
 The set $\{w_i; \ i \ge 1\}$ corresponds to the set of positive jumps of the growth-fragmentation, plus an additional point corresponding to the root face.
 One can then focus on the trajectories of the flow which ``start from'' the positive jumps and their coalescences give the genealogical structure of $\T_a$.
 Finally, the distances on $\T_a$ are measured using a Lamperti transform.